hackclub/hackclub/workshops/nextjs_dashboard/README.md

 export default News
 ```

-You'll need to use the component though :) So head back to `pages/index.js`, and add `import News from '../components/News'` near the top and add the component to the body.
+You’ll need to use the component though :) So head back to `pages/index.js`, and add `import News from '../components/News'` near the top and add the component to the body.
 Like this:

 ```js
 import React from 'react'